jaredballou/srcds_plus/README.md

 ### Things I'd like to add ###

+* Scrape the webpages for the latest version numbers instead of hardcoding the URLs
 * Something to assist with installing steamcmd or maybe even a source dedicated server
 * Windows support (probably not though)